-A party's objections and rebuttals to proposed findings of fact of an opposing party shall repeat the text and citation to the record of the proposed finding of fact being objected to or rebutted and its paragraph number.
+Should a party elect to respond to proposed findings of fact, objections and rebuttals to proposed findings of fact of an opposing party shall repeat the text and citation to the record of the proposed finding of fact being objected to or rebutted and its paragraph number.
 Rebuttals shall assert only facts (i.e., without argument more appropriately placed in the post-hearing reply brief), and must be followed with citations to the supporting authority in the evidence.

-12. Citation of Cases
+12 Citation of Cases